Why your AI pilots succeed but production fails

 Moving AI pilot to production shouldn’t require heroic effort.
 If it does, you’ve set yourself up for failure.

 Build cross-functional teams early.
-Research on AI scaling shows that cross-functional champions representing all facets of an AI product drive success by ensuring all perspectives are represented and providing practical business-level scoping.
+BCG research shows that 70% of challenges in AI rollout relate to people and processes, not technical issues.
+Cross-functional champions representing all facets of an AI product drive success by ensuring all perspectives are represented and providing practical business-level scoping.

 Establish feedback loops.
 Production will reveal problems your pilot never encountered.
 You need systems to capture issues, prioritize fixes, and deploy updates without breaking everything.

 Set realistic timelines.
-Gartner research shows it takes an average of 8 months to move from AI prototype to production.
+Gartner research shows it takes an average of 8 months to move from AI prototype to production, and only 48% of AI projects make it into production at all.
 Companies that rush this timeline are the ones abandoning projects later.

-The difference between the 12% of pilots that reach production and the 88% that don’t comes down to whether you planned for operations from the start or tried to retrofit operational capability after committing to production.
+The difference between the pilots that reach production and the majority that don’t comes down to whether you planned for operations from the start or tried to retrofit operational capability after committing to production.
+MIT found the dominant barrier is organizational design, not integration or budget - companies succeed when they decentralize implementation authority but retain accountability.

 Your pilot proved the technology works.
 Now prove your operations can handle it.